 Aluminum is produced using the Hall-Heroult process, which involves running an electric current between a carbon anode and a cathode through a high-temperature bath of cryolite and aluminum fluoride.
 Alumina (Al2O3) is fed into the bath at pre-determined intervals.
 When the current passes through the bath, the alumina is reduced to aluminum, which can then be removed or “tapped” from the bottom of the bath.
+Aluminum production is carried out in a semi-batch manner in large electrolytic cells called pots with a direct electric current input.
 The anodes, made of baked carbon, are immersed in the bath to complete the electric path.

 PFCs are emitted during “anode effects” that occur when the alumina ore content of the electrolytic process bath falls below critical levels optimal for the production of aluminum.
 During an anode effect, two PFCs - Tetrafluoromethane (CF4) and Hexafluoroethane (C2F6) - are produced.
+These gases are emitted from the exhaust ducting system or other pathways from the cell (e.g., the hood of the cell).
 The magnitude of PFC emissions for a given level of aluminum production depends on the frequency and duration of the anode effects.
 CF4 and C2F6 have global warming potentials (GWP) of 6,500 and 9,200 times as strong as carbon dioxide (CO2) and atmospheric lifetimes over 10,000 years.
 Therefore, reducing PFC emissions yields significant environmental benefits.

 Companies in the aluminum industry have worked to reduce PFC emissions by minimizing the number and duration of anode effects.
 Technological and operational changes, such as employee training, use of computer monitoring and changes in alumina feeding techniques, have been used.
 The industry has succeeded in implementing cost-effective actions by optimizing the production process and through operation and management practices.